Hemp Seeds | Hemp Seed Benefits and Uses

 With hemp food products so widely available, it’s pretty easy to buy hemp hearts or hemp protein.
 Still, here’s a few tips:

-What kind of hemp seed?
+- What kind of hemp seeds are you buying?

 Hulled hemp, often called hemp hearts, is the entire seed with the crunchy outer shell removed.